Film Exposure - A Primer to Over/Under Exposure and Push/Pull Development

 So as a quick recap:

 You can under-expose and "pull" films too!
 So you could shoot Portra 800 (box speed 800, duh) at EI 400 and develop it at EI 400.
-Heck, you could develop it at EI 200 if you wanted, but it'd be a terrible result.
-This is kind of what happened in the opening example.
+Heck, you could develop it at EI 200 if you wanted, but you better be prepared for some weird stuff.
+This is kind of what happened in the opening example I gave.
 I bought box rated 3200 film, shot it at EI 1600, but then the lab developed it as it were 3200 film due to my error resulting it painfully over-exposed negatives.
 In this case, I had only half "pulled" the film, as I didn't instruct my lab to compensate in development.

 So, when you're shooting film, keep these points in mind.
 To over or under expose film, it's implied that you changed the exposure index in-camera, but developed the film at whatever speed it is rated at by the manufacturer.
 To push or pull film, it's implied that you change the exposure index in-camera, and compensated in development as well for the change.
 Just keep in mind people often use the same language when talking about these two different concepts!
 So "Portra 400 +1" can mean either the film was pushed or overexposed 1 stop, and it'll take time to recognize whether something was push developed or over-exposed on purpose.